JnrEng/mc-tparrow/README.md

 execute at @e[type=minecraft:spectral_arrow,nbt={inGround:1b}]
 ```

-Now that we have identified what we are firing (`spectral_arrow`) and where it will be (`inGround`), we now need to define what will happen at that point.
+We've added an `execute` command that will run at every spectral arrow that's landed in the ground.
+Now, we need to add the command we want to run at the spot where that arrow lands.

 We used `@e` as a *target selector* for *all entities*.
 Now we want to use the *target selector* for *nearest player* which is `@p`.
 The `tp` command will give use the desired effect of teleportation.
 We need to add the following code for these additions of the player and teleportation to occur.